benlindsay/benblog/source/_posts/2016-01-05-life-is-better-with-git.markdown

 <!--more-->

 There's a lot you can learn about Git, but you don't have to know that much to start speeding up and cleaning up your workflow.
-The following list of commands covers most of what you'll need to use Git.
-For almost everything else, a quick Google search turns up a StackOverflow can get a lot of the benefits of Git with just this short list of commands:
+The list of commands below covers most of what you'll need to get started.
+The rest of this post shows you how to use them.
+Roger Dudler's [simple guide to Git](http://rogerdudler.github.io/git-guide/) is a great resource to look back at after you get started.
+Almost any other question you could ask about Git has already been asked and answered on [StackOverflow](http://stackoverflow.com/), so Google is your friend.

+Here are what I consider the most important commands when starting out with Git:

 - **Just once to set your user name and email for your whole system:**
   - `git config --global user.name "John Doe"`